hcars/hcars.github.io/about.markdown

 permalink: /about/
 ---

 Welcome, you have stumbled upon the personal site of Henry Carscadden.
-This site is used to post some code, findings, tutorials, musings, and etc.
+This site is used to post some trip reports, code, findings, tutorials, musings, and etc.